Financial resources for graduate students

 - Fonds de recherche du Québec - Nature et technologies (FRQNT)

-- Fonds de recherche en santé du Québec (FRSQ)
+- Fonds de recherche du Québec - Santé (FRSQ)

-The programme de bourses d'excellence pour étudiants étrangers (PBEEE) award program is open to international Doctoral and Postdoctoral students only.
-It is administered by FQRNT but candidates from all disciplines are eligible to apply.
+The programme de bourses d'excellence pour étudiants étrangers (PBEEE) award program is open to international doctoral and postdoctoral students only.
+It is administered by FRQNT but candidates from all disciplines are eligible to apply.
 Candidates cannot apply directly to the agency.
 Only candidates nominated by a University may submit an application to the provincial competition.

 Applications and eligibility

 Applications and eligibility requirements are available on respective government agency websites by late August.
-Deadline to apply is in October (July for PBEEE) for awards tenable the following academic year.
+Deadline to apply the Fonds de recherche du Québec is in October (and by late July for PBEEE) for awards tenable the following academic year.